josh-cornett/smartsheetmcp/README.md

 **Parameters:**
 - `sheetId` (string, required): The ID of the sheet to retrieve
 - `include` (string, optional): Comma-separated list of elements to include (e.g., 'format,formulas')

+### ask_sheet_question

+Provides heuristics-based answers to lightweight analytical questions (totals, averages, counts, highs/lows) using the rows retrieved from a sheet.
+Useful when you want summary insight instead of dumping entire tables into the LLM.

+**Parameters:**
+- `question` (string, required): Natural language prompt describing the insight you need.
+- `sheetId` (string, optional): ID of the sheet to analyze.
+Provide this or `sheetUrl`.
+- `sheetUrl` (string, optional): Full sheet URL when the numeric ID is unknown.
+- `rowLimit` (number, optional, default: 200): Maximum number of rows the tool retrieves before analysis.
+- `filterText` (string, optional): Case-insensitive substring filter applied to rows prior to analysis.

+The response includes the computed `answer`, an `analysis` object summarizing the computation (filters applied, numeric statistics, rows used), and up to five `sampleRows` showing the data that informed the result.

 ### get_sheet_version